Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh/README.md

 * Trackpoint and top mouse buttons don't work.
 Touchpad and bottom mouse buttons work fine. (discovered by me)
 * Upon boot, laptop says date and time is invalid however there is nothing wrong with the date and time. (discovered by me, planned fix in next release)
 * Graphical glitches when scrolling in Safari (discovered by u/UpstairsAd6594 on Reddit)
+* iPhone hotspots will not connect.
+Use USB tethering instead.
+(Discovered by me)
+* Sometimes networks will not show up, however you'll still connect to remembered networks.
+No fix will be available until airportitlwm is updated.
+(Discovered by me)
 * You tell me!